Debodeep94/ML2LM/README.md

 # Welcome to ML2LM
 ![Project Logo](images/logo.webp)
 This repository will provide you the codes for the topics that we discuss on our youtube channel.
 We will sequentially update this repository based on the topics that we cover.
-We will cover all the topics both in Bengali and English medium.
+We will cover all the topics both in Bengali and English mediums.

 ## Topics.